 - Depreciation, inconsistent maintenance routine

-When the containers are returned to the owner, it is inspected for damages.
-If damages are found, the owner makes a cost estimate for fixing the damages and sends it to the container user.
-The user arranges another inspection to recheck the charges and negotiates in case of disagreements.
-The charges are then settled using the Insurance brokers.
-When the insurance is not a part of the deal, the user faces the inconvenience of paying from his/her own pocket.
+The containers are inspected when they are returned to the owner.
+If they find damages on the container, the owner makes a cost estimate for fixing the damages.
+This estimate is then sent to the container user.
+The user arranges another inspection to recheck the charges.
+After that, the user and the owner negotiate the cost estimate, if they’re disagreeing.
+The charges are then settled using the insurance brokers.
+When the insurance is not a part of the deal, the user faces the inconvenience of paying from their own pocket.

-Container xChange with the help of ATS Insurance offers Container insurance to customers.
-The container suppliers can choose to include insurance as part of container usage on every transaction they make or on a case-by-case basis but it is always paid by the user of the container.
+Container xChange with the help of ATS Insurance offers container insurance to customers.
+The container suppliers can include insurance as part of container usage on every transaction they make or on a case-by-case basis.
+Regardless, the user of the container always pays for the insurance.

 At Container xChange, customers benefit from 2 types of container insurance.

-The Basic Insurance covers the equipment from a total loss such as lost at sea, mysterious disappearances or damaged extensively that it cannot be fixed.
+The Basic Insurance covers the equipment from a total loss.
+Such as lost at sea, mysterious disappearances, or damaged extensively that can’t be fixed.
 The insurance is valid for one-way moves up to 60 days from the day of pick-up.
-The insurance automatically renews after the 60 days unless the box is reported as returned empty.
+The insurance renews automatically after the 60 days unless you report that the box has been returned empty.